It's the first week of October and today registered a HOT 98 degrees in Los Angeles.

-Wood, metal, fiberglass, stone and high-fired ceramic like these
+Wood, metal, fiberglass, stone and high-fired ceramic

-Q: What is the difference between a plant with a brand name such as, "First Editions" and plants without special names?
+Q: What is the difference between a plant with a brand name such as "First Editions" and plants without special names?

 Branded plants such as First Editions® have been bred to be an improved version over their common plant counterpart.

-Better disease resistance, more color choices, better size selection, more or extended bloom times.
+Some of these improved perks include: better disease resistance, more color choices, better size selection, more or extended bloom times.

-If you like a plant but not it's behavior, look for branded plants to see if they have improved version.
+If you like a plant but not its behavior, look for branded plants to see if they have improved version.